Austin Energy By the Numbers

 Austin Energy serves residential, commercial, and industrial customers — with the majority falling into the residential category.
 Customer growth has been strong for many years.

-Customers, Consumption, and Sales by Class FY23
+Customers, Consumption, and Sales by Class FY24

-Customer Class kWh Revenue ($) Customer Count
+Customer Class MWh Revenue ($) Customer Count

 Power Generation